cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_aws_eventbridge.md

 * `queue`           - (ForceNew/Required) A (durable) queue on your RabbitMQ instance.
 * `with_headers`    - (ForceNew/Required) Include message headers in the event data.
                       `({ "headers": { }, "body": { "your": "message" } })`
+* `prefetch`        - (ForceNew/Optional) Set the prefetch for the Eventbrigde consumer to increase throughput.

 ## Attributes Reference